Looking for support for your finance function? Book a time with an expert.

 In the public sector

-Comptrollers focus on the financial stewardship of taxpayer dollars and public funds.
+Comptrollers are responsible for directing the handling of taxpayer money and public funds.

-This fiduciary responsibility requires strict adherence to government accounting standards and transparency in all financial operations.
+This fiduciary responsibility requires strict adherence to the standards of government accounting and full disclosure of each financial transaction.

 For private organizations